 The photo above was published in Julius Streicher’s newspaper “Der Stürmer.”
 I couldn’t find any of the Nazis posters that were shown in the documentary.

 Jews are shown being forced into ghettos where, we are told, they were deliberately starved to death.
-Then we see the destruction of the Warsaw ghetto and the famous photo of the little boy with his hands up, which was not taken in the Warsaw ghetto.
-You can read more about the photo below on my scrapbookpages web site here.
+Then we see the destruction of the Warsaw ghetto and the famous photo of the little boy with his hands up, which some people don’t believe was taken in the Warsaw ghetto.
+You can read more about this photo on my scrapbookpages web site here.

 In any case, this led into how Himmler made the decision to use gas chambers instead of shooting the Jews.
 But first, Höttl repeated his hearsay testimony at Nuremberg by telling about the time that Adolf Eichmann told him that 4 million Jews had been killed in the gas chambers and 2 million had been killed by the Einsatzgruppen, who shot the Jews in pits.
 Apparently, the Germans didn’t think that there was anything wrong with shooting 2 million Jews because they recorded the whole thing with their movie cameras.